SCKSHRWLB/training-and-workshop-2021/software-testing/2-days-test-techniques-in-practices.md

 # The 2 days Test Cases and Test Scenarios Design Techniques in Practice Workshop

-## Objectives
+## With the help of your instructor, you will learn and practice
+* How to prevent the bugs and the defects by using the test cases and test scenarios design techniques in the software development life cycle:
+   * Waterfall model
+   * Agile Software Development with Scrum Framework
+   * Agile Software Development with Extreme Programming (XP)
-* The participants will gain the experience how to adopt the test cases blackbox design techniques.
+* How to design the test cases in the level of unit test.
-* The participants will gain the experience how to design the test scenarios in the level of the end-to-end testing throug the user interface.
+* How to design the test scenarios in the level of the end-to-end testing through
+  * The user interface (UI)
-* The participants will gain the experience how to design the test scenarios in the level of the end-to-end testing throug the APIs (Appication Programming Interface).
+  * The APIs (Appication Programming Interface)
-* The participants will learn how to prevent the bugs and the defects by using test cases and test scenarios design techniques.
-* The participants will learn how to develop the automated unit test cases.
-* The participants will learn how to develop the automated end-to-end testing throug the user interface.
+* Techniques to driven develop develop the automated end-to-end testing through
+    * The user interface (UI)
+  * The APIs (Appication Programming Interface)
-* The participants will learn how to develop the automated end-to-end testing throug the APIs (Appication Programming Interface).
+* Techniques to driven develop with the automated unit test cases.

 ## Workshop level
 * In Practice for the beginner who no experiences or who has a few experiences.